darellanodev/gif-tower-defense/README.md

 - In the hud:

-  - [x] Change "Magic" title in hud for "Magics"
   - [ ] Make a button in the hud for heatmap ("h" hotkey)
   - [ ] Make a button in the hud for the exit ("esc" hotkey).
 Ask for confirmation.